07 May Verdia Update – The National Energy Guarantee

-What does it mean for renewable energy projects today?
+What does it mean for renewable energy (including solar PV) projects today?

 The simple answer is: not much.
 While the NEG is still being developed and the details will evolve as the ESB continues to consult with industry and state governments, the case for renewable energy projects is still as compelling as ever: